 - Benefit period: The length of time that benefits will be paid to the individual in the event of a disability.

-- Definition of disability: The specific criteria that must be met in order for the individual to be considered disabled and eligible for benefits.
+- Definition of disability: The specific criteria that must be met for the individual to be considered disabled and eligible for benefits.

-Individual disability insurance policies can be particularly useful for individuals who are self-employed, or who do not have access to group disability insurance through an employer.
-However, they may be more expensive than group coverage and may require more detailed underwriting, including medical exams and financial documentation.
+Individual disability insurance policies can be particularly useful for self-employed individuals who do not have access to group disability insurance through an employer.
+However, they may be more expensive than group coverage and require more detailed underwriting, including medical exams and financial documentation.

 Advantages of Individual Disability Insurance Policies over Group Disability Insurance Policies